St Patrick's Seminary: History

 Given that the condition of the grant forbade any on site development other than the erection of an Episcopal residence and buildings for the purpose of education, a special Bill had to be passed through the Parliament of New South Wales.
 The St. Patrick's College (Manly) Bill, enacted in 1914, allowed for the sub-division of approximately 21 acres "running down to and overlooking Shelly Beach and Fairy Bower".
 As noted in an advertisement in the Sydney Morning Herald (20 March 1915), allotments were offered on a leasehold basis on 27 March 1915, on the grounds.
 All rentals were annual and based on 5 per cent of the selling value over a period of 99 years.
 In terms of municipal development, the sub-division was well-timed: Manly was entering its second period of suburban boom.

 Leaving aside developments in the sub-division, no further building activity seems to have occurred on the grounds until the 1930s.

 Between 1934 and 1936 much in the way of construction took place.
 On 8 April 1934 the foundation stone of the Cerretti Memorial Chapel was laid and blessed: the Chapel was consecrated on 14 November 1935 and officially opened 3 days later.
 (The designers were Hennessy, Hennessy and Co., architectural engineers of Sydney).

-Construction of the Convent to the design of Ernest A. Scott, Green and Scott, Architects, was also undertaken in 1934, though the building was completed by the end of that year.
+Construction of the Convent to the design of Ernest A. Scott, New South Wales, Green and Scott, Architects, was also undertaken in 1934, though the building was completed by the end of that year.

 The large extension behind the eastern wing of the College also designed by Ernest A. Scott, Green and Scott, Architects was completed in 1935 and involved an additional two levels of student accommodation above an enlarged kitchen facility.

+In 1914 the Manly Union was formed at the seminary, an organisation of ex-students and current members of the seminary.
+Its purpose was to create an esprit de corps among those who had lived in the seminary and to endow scholarships.
+From 1914 to 1972 it published almost annually a magazine, Manly, with extensive coverage of life in the seminary and wider cultural issues.